When it comes to best “secret” beaches in Costa Rica, Playa Lagartillo is one of them.

 Parking

 There isn’t a dedicated parking lot but you can park anywhere once you turn to the beach.
+The parking area is very small as they have barricaded the section close to the beach.

 Just be careful because there isn’t any security or guards.
 Make sure to roll up your windows and lock your doors.